shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2024-04-07-uplift_modeling.md

 array([-0.03, -0.31, -0.01, ...,  0.03,  0.56,  0.14])
 ```

-?"Interpretation of Results"
+**Interpretation of Results:**

-If the results are positive for a particular entry, it indicates that the treatment (email marketing campaign) has a positive effect on this individual and visa versa.
+- If the results are positive for a particular entry, it indicates that the treatment (email marketing campaign) has a positive effect on this individual and visa versa.

 ---